jewel/clearskies/protocol/core.md

 Software should attempt to resume partial file transfers.

-The period between directory scans should be a multiple of the time it takes to do rescans, for example, scans may be done every ten minutes, unless it takes more than a minute to run a scan, in which case the scan won't be run until ten times the time it took to run the scan.
+The period between directory scans should be a multiple of the time it takes to do rescans.
+For example, scans may be done every ten minutes, unless it takes more than a minute to run a scan, in which case the scan won't be run until ten times the time it took to run the scan.
 This guarantees that scanning overhead will be less than 10% of system load.